MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-tenancies.md

 For more information, see [Microsoft 365 Multi-Geo](..enterprise/microsoft-365-multi-geo.md).

-## Moving core data to a new datacenter geos
+## Moving core data to a new datacenter geo

 Microsoft continues to open new datacenter geos for Microsoft 365 services.
 These new datacenter geos add capacity and compute resources to support our ongoing customer demand and usage growth.
 Additionally, the new datacenter geos offer in-geo data residency for core customer data.

-Although opening a new datacenter geo does not impact you and your core customer data stored in an already existing datacenter geo, Microsoft allows you to request an early migration of your organization's core customer data at rest to a new datacenter geo.
+Although opening a new datacenter geo does not impact you and your core data stored in an already existing datacenter geo, Microsoft allows you to request an early migration of your organization's core customer data at rest to a new datacenter geo.

 Here is an example in which a Microsoft 365 tenant was moved from the European Union (EU) datacenter geo to the one located in the United Kingdom (UK).